0

 The Hidden Link Between Iron Overload and Diabetes

-Hemochromatosis can cause excessive amounts of iron in your body, triggering inflammation and insulin resistance.
-But how does this happen?
+Hemochromatosis can cause excessive iron in the body, triggering inflammation and insulin resistance.

 The Role of Hemochromatosis in Insulin Resistance

-Insulin resistance is like having a locked door without the correct key; glucose cannot enter cells effectively.
-With too much iron from hemochromatosis acting as an extra lock on that door, you're setting yourself up for diabetes.
+Insulin resistance prevents glucose from entering cells effectively.
+With too much iron from hemochromatosis acting as an insulin blocker, you're setting yourself up for diabetes.

 A study found that people with hereditary hemochromatosis are five times more likely to develop diabetes than those without.